 - A few chopped or torn fresh herbs – coriander, flat-leaf parsley or basil all work well

 - Salad dressing: I make my own in a small screw-top jar.
 It’s easy and, more importantly, I know what’s in it.
-Commercial salad dressings are often chock full of sugar, this will keep in the jar for a few days.
+Commercial salad dressings are often chock full of sugar.
+This will keep in the jar for a few days.

-- Make the salad dressing.
+- First, make the salad dressing.
 Allow the salt and mustard to dissolve in the vinegar in the jar first, add the olive oil and pepper.
 Put the lid on.
 Shake until fully mixed and emulsified, taste and rebalance with a little more oil, vinegar or seasoning to taste.
 It needs to taste quite gutsy as, once it’s on the salad, the flavour won’t seem so strong.

 - Top with the fish and boiled egg (I like to sprinkle with a pinch of celery salt), or the lentils and feta.
 Enjoy!